hariprakash-j/hariprakash.dev/content/about-me/index.md

 title = 'About Me'
 +++

-FOSS and Privacy advocate, Linux nerd, Arch user and systems engineer with 6+ years of experience architecting, developing and operating very large monolithic and distributed software systems on public cloud platforms like AWS and bare metal.
+Maker, tinkerer, linux enthusiast, gamer, FOSS and privacy advocate.
+Currently a SRE at Airbus(the company that makes flying busses) with 6+ years of experience in architecting, developing and operating very large monolithic and distributed software systems on public cloud platforms like AWS, GCP and also bare metal.

 ## My Socials